accosmin/nano/README.md

 The library is built around several key concepts mapped to C++ object interfaces.
 Each object instantation is registered with an **ID** and thus it can be selected from command line arguments.

-The main concepts are the following:
+### Task

-* **task** - describes a classification or regression problem consisting of separate training and test image patches with associated target outputs if any.
+A task describes a classification or regression problem consisting of separate training and test image patches with associated target outputs if any.
 This concept maps known machine learning and computer vision benchmarks to a common interface.
 Implemented instances:

 * **MNIST** - digit classification, 28x28 grayscale inputs,

 * **CIFAR-10** - 10-class object classification, 32x32 RGB inputs,

 * **CMU-FACES** - face detection (binary classification), 19x19 grayscale inputs,

 * **STL-10** - 10-class object classification, 96x96 RGB inputs.

+### Model

-* **model** - predicts the correct output for a given image patch.
+A model predicts the correct output for a given image patch.
 The output can be a label (if a classification task) or a score (if a regression task).
 Implemented instances:

 * **forward network** - a collection of feed-forward connected layers: the output of a layer is the input of the next.

+### Loss

-* **loss** - assigns a scalar score to the prediction of a model by comparing it with the ground truth target (if provided).
+A loss function assigns a scalar score to the prediction of a model by comparing it with the ground truth target (if provided).
 The lower the score, the better the prediction.
 Implemented instances:

 * **class-NLL** - for multi-label classification problems,

 * **logistic** - for classification problems,

 * **square** - most usefull for regression problems.

+### Trainer

-* **trainer** - optimizes the parameters of a *given model* to produce the correct outputs for a *given task* using the cumulated values of a *given loss* over the training samples as a numerical optimization criteria.
+A trainer otimizes the parameters of a *given model* to produce the correct outputs for a *given task* using the cumulated values of a *given loss* over the training samples as a numerical optimization criteria.
 Implemented instances:

 * **batch** - a single iteration typically consists of a pass through all training samples.
 There are several options available: *L-BFGS*, conjugate gradient descent (*CGD*) and gradient descent (*GD*).

 ## Usage